PeerTube Feed Widget for Website. No-code, Federated - Poper

 Works with any PeerTube instance

 PeerTube has no central API.
 Each instance (framatube.org by Framasoft, tilvids.com, video.blender.org, peertube.tv, your self-hosted server) is independent.
-Poper resolves the instance from your channel URL via ActivityPub WebFinger, calls the public PeerTube REST API directly, and caches video metadata at our CDN edge.
-Pull from a single instance, multiple instances, or a federated channel feed.
+Poper resolves the instance from your channel URL or ActivityPub handle and calls that instance's public PeerTube REST API directly, so a channel on a tiny self-hosted server works exactly like a channel on Framasoft's flagship.
 AGPL-licensed open source software, post-2018 launch, no Big Tech gatekeeper.

 WebTorrent peer delivery preserved